Fix: “New” option (Menu item) is missing in Right-click context menu on Windows 10

 Computer\HKEY_CLASSES_ROOT\Directory\Background\shellex\ContextMenuHandlers\New

-Bonus Tips: If you don’t want to browse the keys one by one, copy the path and paste it into the registry editor toolbar or address bar and hit Enter from the keyboard.
+Bonus Tips: If you don’t want to browse the keys one by one, copy the path and paste it into the registry editor toolbar or address bar and hit Enter on the keyboard.
 Using this method, you can directly access the critical path of the Windows Registry.

 Step 4.
 On the right side pane of the “New” key, double-click on the (Default) string to change its Value data.
 Copy and paste the following in the Value Data field:-